mehdi-hajjam/clj-hench/README.md

 ### 2022 FALL LEAGUE
 Late registration with less than a week to go.
+Finished 31st in the league and joined the Platinum tournament.
+Lost in quarterfinals C of said tournament.
 ### HOSTING
 Hosted on Digital Ocean Droplet (the basic one is enough in computing power)